Services

-Skills for life is our active day service that assists people living with a disability to identify any goals they may have for their future – whether it be to attain employment, a volunteer position, or simply to become a more active member of their community.
-Our activities are created with each person’s special needs in mind.
+Skills for life is our active day service that assists people living with a disability to identify any goals they may have for their future - whether it be to attain employment, a volunteer position, or simply to become a more active member of their community.
+Our activities are created with each person's special needs in mind.
 The goals of our members have been divided into four main facilitation services: Home, Employment, Community, and Independence.
+This program runs in our centre in a group environment.

 Skills For Life: Home